Conduct and Interpret a Linear Regression

 Secondly, it can be used to forecast effects or impacts of changes.
 That is, regression analysis helps us to understand how much the dependent variable will change when we change one or more independent variables.
 Typical questions are, “How much additional Y do I get for one additional unit of X?”.

 Thirdly, regression analysis predicts trends and future values.
-The regression analysis can be used to get point estimates.
+Researchers can use regression analysis to obtain point estimates.
 Typical questions are, “What will the price for gold be 6 month from now?”
 “What is the total effort for a task X?“

 The research question for the Linear Regression Analysis is as follows: